-To qualify for a Franklin & Marshall degree, transfer students must successfully complete at least 16 course credits at the campus.
+To qualify for a Franklin & Marshall degree, transfer students must successfully complete at least 16 course credits in residence on our campus.
 This minimum course requirement is equivalent to four full-time semesters with four courses per semester.
 Degree candidates must also complete F&M’s Connections & Exploration requirement and meet the requirements for at least one major at the College.

 Does F&M accept international transfer applications?

 Yes.
 International applicants must submit complete, original academic credentials as part of the application process.
 Photocopies or scanned documents may be submitted as unofficial documentation, but admission will not be granted to any applicant with unofficial academic records.
 The TOEFL or IELTS is required for students whose native language is not English.
 However, this requirement can be waived if a student has been studying in an English-speaking environment for at least three years.
 International transfer students are eligible to start in our fall cohort only and please note: there is no financial aid available for international transfer students.

 Is a campus visit or interview required?